gajarajVish/DeSciChain/INTEGRATION_README.md

-# DeSciChain - Integrated ML Models Marketplace
+# DeSciFi - Integrated ML Models Marketplace

 A fully functional, integrated ML Models Marketplace built on Algorand blockchain with IPFS storage, encryption, and watermarking.
 This application combines the existing crypto marketplace UI with your backend services to create a working ML model trading platform.